javaee/security-soteria/test/README.md

   * Note that /servlet is a protected resource.
 The authentication mechanism forwards to /login.xhtml, which posts back to itself.
 A backing bean then programmatically resumes the authentication dialog and if authentication succeeds a redirect back to /servlet is send.
 * **app-multiple-store** - As app-custom but uses two identity stores; 1 that does the authentication (checks username and password match) while the other provides the groups once authentication has succeeded.
   * Test URL: http://localhost:8080/app-multiple-store/servlet?name=reza&password=secret1
+* **app-multiple-store-backup** - As app-custom but uses two identity stores that are tried in order.
+First authentication is attempted against the first one, and when that fails it's attempted against the second one.
+In this example, user "reza" is present in both stores with different passwords, while user "alex" is only present in the second store.
+  * Test URL: http://localhost:8080/app-multiple-store/servlet?name=reza&password=secret1 (first store)
+  * Test URL: http://localhost:8080/app-multiple-store/servlet?name=reza&password=secret2 (second store)
+  * Test URL: http://localhost:8080/app-multiple-store-backup/servlet?name=alex&password=verysecret (second store)